GGYC Youth Sailing Programs

 Regatta competition provides an opportunity to compete against 30-40 boats in a single race.
 This type of environment naturally provides leadership challenges and opportunities for our students to build camaradarie and individual confidence.

-Alex is a First Officer for Southwest Airlines, Instructor Pilot for the Air Force Reserves and a member of the GGYC Board of Directors.
+Alex is a First Officer for Southwest Airlines, Instructor Pilot for the Air Force Reserves and the Waterfront Director on the GGYC Board of Directors.
 Alex graduated with a BS in Education from Southern Illinois University and an MBA from St. Mary's College of California.
-Alex is very active in the bay area sailing community, spending many weekends on the water with club members, friends or racing.
-Alex races a Farr 40 and Olson 40 in the ocean series, a J22, Cal25, and Hobie16 in bay regattas, and crews part-time for ACSailingSF aboard the USA76, an International Americas Cup Class Yacht based at Pier39.
-Alex is the Waterfront Director at the Golden Gate Yacht Club.
+Alex is very active in the bay area sailing community, spending much of his time on the water with club members sailing C420s/CFJs, racing on the J22, Cal25, Farr 40/395, or crewing aboard the USA76, an International Americas Cup Class Yacht based at Pier39.
+Alex is also a member of the Navy Yacht Club in San Diego.

 Piers Blewett is an international traveler.
 He lived in Zimbabwe, Africa until he was eighteen and has lived in three countries since then: South Africa, England and now the US.
 Piers sailed an Opti from ages eight to fifteen, them moved onto a Dabchick, a fast-planning dinghy very popular with teenagers in South Africa.
 He was National Champion and competed internationally in the Opti, Dabchick, and Fireball classes.
 With his brother Myles, he won his country's Olympic trials to qualify for the Olympics in Los Angeles in 1984.
 He qualified to sail in the Youth Worlds the same year.
 The Zimbabwean team finished 10th at the event held at Lake Como, Italy.